MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 ```
 When the script is run with this option, it will prompt you to reproduce the behavior/issue that you would like to capture.
 After capturing the behavior, press any key to continue/end the script.

-## Host Cleanup: Remove/reset container networking components on your host
+## Host Cleanup: Stop/remove all Docker containers & user-defined container networks on your host
 This script can be used to refresh the container-related network components on your host.
 To perform a host network cleanup, run this script with the `-Cleanup` option:
 ```
 PS C:\> .\WindowsContainerNetworking-LoggingAndCleanupAide.ps1 -Cleanup